See also:

 ―

-My grandfather Cornelis (Kees) Kloosterman died a few weeks after his beloved wife Anna had died on 6 july 1972.
-He took his bicycle early in the morning of 1 august 1972 and cycled to the railroad crossing on the Oostkil behind the old “Refaja” hospital.
-It is a small one track unguarded train crossing, I know it well.
-It is a quiet and peacefully spot, amidst the fields and cows.
+My grandfather, Cornelis (Kees) Kloosterman, died only a few weeks after his beloved wife Anna had died on 6 July 1972.
+Early in the morning of 1 August 1972, he took his bicycle and cycled to the railway crossing on the Oostkil, behind the old “Refaja” hospital.
+It was a small, single-track, unguarded railway crossing.
+I know the place well.
+It was a quiet and peaceful spot, amidst the fields and cows.

-He had put on his Sunday clothes and stopped there and put his bicycle against a fence.
-He took his jacket off, folded it nicely and laid it down on the fence.
-Then he lighted a cigar, smoked a while and when he heard the train coming, put the cigar out and walked before the train.
-My father heard this story from an eyewitness who was walking in the fields.
-He told my father that grandpa just stood there, quietly smoking his cigar before he ended his life.
+He had put on his Sunday clothes.
+He stopped there and placed his bicycle against a fence.
+He took off his jacket, folded it neatly and laid it on the fence.
+Then he lit a cigar and smoked for a while.
+When he heard the train approaching, he put out his cigar and walked in front of the train.

 But he is gone.

-And on ancient tombs throughout countries around the Mediterranean can be found the Epicurean inscription, which translates:
+And on ancient tombs throughout the countries around the Mediterranean can be found an Epicurean inscription, traditionally rendered as:

 Cees Kloosterman